 If you feel the need for a toy shopping spree, it’s usually more fun to bring the child along to help pick out their favorites anyway.

-There are two more things that are absolutely essential as you begin your journey into foster parenting: patience and flexibility.
+Two more things are essential as you begin your journey into foster parenting: patience and flexibility.
 Things will not go the way you are expecting.
 And that’s OK.
-Make up a bed, stock your bathroom with a few hygiene items, stash a comfort item in the closet and open your heart to the greatest adventure of your life.
+Make up a bed, stock your bathroom with a few hygiene items, stash a comfort item in the closet, and open your heart to the greatest adventure of your life.

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.